A Brief Overview

 This is a brief overview of Maya Nut ecology and reproductive ecology.
 More information can be found in our library.
-Maya Nut is Brosimum alicastrum and is one of 13 species in the genus Brosimum, in the fig family (Moraceae).
-It is naturally distributed in tropical dry and tropical humid forests from Mexico to Brazil at altitudes between 0 to 1,300 meters above sea level.
-Maya Nut is more commonly found in forests, secondary or old-growth, that have had a history of disturbance at some point in the last 200-300 years.
+Maya Nut’s scientific name is Brosimum alicastrum.
+It is one of 13 species in the genus Brosimum, in the fig family (Moraceae).
+It is naturally distributed in tropical dry and tropical humid forests from Mexico to Brazil at altitudes between 0 to 1,500 meters above sea level.
+Maya Nut is more commonly found in forests, secondary or old growth, that have had a history of disturbance at some point in the last 200-300 years.
 Despite its preference for shade during establishment under natural conditions, we have had great success establishing Maya Nut seedlings in full sun and recommend doing so when appropriate for your site, because planting in full sun and controlling competition from weeds can result in earlier fruiting (at 4 years).
-Maya Nut has an enormous range, from Northern Mexico (Sonora State) to northern Brazil and the Caribbean islands of Trinidad, Cuba and Jamaica.
-It tolerates a wide range of soil types, rainfall regimes and topography.
-It seems to prefer limestone, lateritic and volcanic soils and will thrive on very rocky, thin, dry and marginal soils where other species won’t grow.
-Morphologically it is also extremely variable, and trees can have fluted or buttressed trunks, smooth or flaking bark, grey, red or white bark, spreading or hanging branches, red, green, yellow or orange fruits, green, purple or black seeds, and be monoecious, dioecious or hermaphroditic.
+Maya Nut has an enormous range, from Northern Mexico (Sonora State) to northern Brazil and the Caribbean islands of Trinidad, Cuba, and Jamaica.
+It tolerates a wide range of soil types, rainfall regimes, and topography.
+It seems to prefer limestone, lateritic and volcanic soils and will thrive on very rocky, thin, dry, and marginal soils where other species won’t grow.
+Morphologically it is also extremely variable, and trees can have fluted or buttressed trunks, smooth or flaking bark, grey, red, or white bark, spreading or hanging branches, red, green, yellow, or orange fruits, green, purple, or black seeds, and be monoecious, dioecious or hermaphroditic.
 Maya Nut is often mistakenly said to prefer steep hillsides, ravines, and riparian areas.
 This is only because humans have destroyed Maya Nut forests on flat land to make room for crops.
-Today throughout its range the only Maya Nut forests remaining (outside protected areas) are along creeks and rivers, in ravines and in the steepest and remotest terrain.
+Today throughout its range the only Maya Nut forests remaining (outside protected areas) are along creeks and rivers, in ravines, and in the steepest and remotest terrain.
 Historically Maya Nut forests were commonly found on flat sites far from rivers and creeks.

 Maya Nut trees can be monoecious (having male and female flowers on the same tree), dioecious (having separate male and female trees), or hermaphroditic (changing sex from female to male as they age).
 In hermaphroditic populations the male trees are enormous, emerging above the forest canopy.
 This strategy permits them to cast their pollen farther to reach more female trees.
 Maya Nut is wind-pollinated (anemophilous), though it is common to see a lot of bees around male trees during flowering, presumably because Maya Nut pollen is an important source of food for bees.